tweenjs/tween.js/docs/contributor_guide.md

 ## Continuous integration

 We use GitHub Actions for continuous integration so that a build and tests will run for every pull request.
-The `.github/workflows/tests.yml` file tells GitHub what to run; in our case we run `npm install` followed by `npm test` in the OSes and versions of Node.js specified in that file.
+The `.github/workflows/tests.yml` file tells GitHub what to run; in our case we run `bun install` followed by `bun run test` in the OSes specified in that file.

 **TODO:** Add macOS and Windows to OSes that the tests run on.
 Help! :)